JetBrains/amper/README.md

 * Using [Compose Multiplatform](docs/Documentation.md#configuring-compose-multiplatform).
 * Using Compose [multiplatform resources](docs/Documentation.md#using-multiplatform-resources).
 * Integration with [Gradle version catalogs](docs/Documentation.md#library-catalogs-aka-version-catalogs).
-* [Gradle interop](docs/Documentation.md#gradle-interop), including combining Amper and Gradle modules in one project*.
-* [Gradle-compatible project layout](docs/Documentation.md#file-layout-with-gradle-interoperability) for the smooth migration of existing Gradle projects*.

-*\* only in Gradle-based projects*

 Future directions:
 * Support for more Kotlin and Kotlin Multiplatform scenarios and configurations.